 Truth Exposes Pretentious Love

 So, it is this more substantial dichotomy of love, as a moral reality within and without, which exposes the pretense of the wife beater who later claims to love his wife.
 In his later remorse, he may feel a fleeting emotion of affection, but, in reality, he knows nothing of substantive love.
-Again, true love is always much more about what you do, than what you feel, emotionally.
+Again, true love is always much more about what you do, than the momentary emotions you feel – or don’t.

-Doting parents, who spoil their children rotten, are also in the same boat.
+Doting parents, who spoil their children rotten, are also in the same pretentious group.
 They may be completely overtaken by the emotion of affection.
-But, they are not truly loving their children, as they have not truly embraced the well-being of the child.
-They are really just gratifying themselves – the exact opposite of true love.
+But, they are not truly loving their children, as they have not embraced the true well-being of their children or the larger society which will eventually have to endure them.
+These parents are really just gratifying themselves – the exact opposite of true love.

-And, religious pretenders, who continue to look to their own pleasure rather than God’s, know nothing of truly loving Him.
-They only pretend love.
+And, religious pretenders, who continue to merely, or chiefly, look to their own pleasure rather than God’s, know nothing of truly loving Him.
+Again, they are only pretending love.
 But, ultimately, a truth-based reality will always expose such pretense.

 Now, Let’s Plug It All In

-Now, let’s plug these general ideas regarding love’s true nature into what the New Testament has to say on the subject of love.
-In the most notable place, the divinely inspired writer said this.
-“Though I speak with the tongues of men and of angels, but have not love [am not truly invested in the well-being of others], I have become sounding brass or a clanging cymbal.
+Now, let’s plug these general ideas regarding love’s true nature into a very substantial description of love in the New Testament.
+In this most notable place in scripture, the divinely inspired writer said this of true love.
+“Though I speak with the tongues of men and of angels, but have not love [do not have a durable and deep-seated commitment to the well-being of others], I have become sounding brass or a clanging cymbal.

 “And though I have the gift of prophecy, and understand all mysteries and all knowledge, and though I have all faith, so that I could remove mountains, but have not love, [but remain self-concentric] I am nothing.